- Birth Date: December 22, 1990

 - The winningest active American driver in the NTT INDYCAR SERIES

-- Ranked 22nd on the NTT INDYCAR SERIES all-time wins list, entering the 2022 season, tied with Earl Cooper
+- Ranked 10th on the NTT INDYCAR SERIES all-time wins list entering the 2025 season, tied with former Team Penske drivers Helio Castroneves and Paul Tracy, as well as Dario Franchitti

 - Established a new series record for laps led in a single race by leading 282 laps en route to victory at Iowa in 2016

-- Nominated for the 2018 ESPY Best Driver Award after winning the 2017 INDYCAR SERIES championship
+- Nominated for the 2018 and 2023 ESPY Best Driver Award after winning the 2017 INDYCAR SERIES championship and the 2023 Indianapolis 500

 - Captured the 2011 Indy Lights Series championship